Skip to footer content

 How Do You Generate Searchable PDFs from Scanned Images?

-Converting scanned documents to searchable PDFs enables text selection, copying, and full-text search.
+Converting scanned documents to searchable PDFs enables text selection, copying, and full-text search within document management systems.
 This works with various image formats as input:

 using IronOcr;